mhagander/muttutil/README.rst

 If nothing is found there, or if the search is prefixed with ldap:, it falls back to, well, LDAP, to do the search there.

+Note that this script only works properly if the console (and mutt) is in UTF-8 encoding.
+This is hardcoded on several locations in the script.